qiaoxibj/tool.accelerate.core/README.md

 For the complete feature documentation, see the <a href="http://spring.io/guides/gs/rest-service/">Building a RESTful Web Service</a>

 ## Spring Boot with Security
-This provides you with a SpringBoot application that will run on WebSphere Liberty.
+This project demonstrate creating a simple web application with resources that are protected by Spring Security and run on IBM WebSphere Liberty Server
+Learn more about IBM WebSphere Liberty, visit <a href="https://developer.ibm.com/wasdev/">https://developer.ibm.com/wasdev/</a>

 Inside the application project there is a application.springboot.security package containing 3 classes:
 * Application</code>: The entry point for the SpringBoot application.
 * MvcConfig</code>: Map each uri to static html resources